-- h. the precise locations of natural and cultural heritage features of the area, including built heritage and potential archaeological resources and proposed approaches to conservation and or enhancement; - i. the precise location of any parks, open spaces, schools, fire stations, community centres, and libraries; - j. the proposed implementation of sustainable development policies as contained in subsections 3.1 and 3.3 of this Plan; - k. phasing of development; and - I. evaluation of opportunities for coordination with environmental assessment processes for roads and infrastructure that are subject to the Environmental Assessment Act. - 5.1.1.16 That pursuant to the preparation of Block Plans, it is the intent of this Plan that the required work to address specific ecological and environmental concerns be completed by landowners to the City's satisfaction, in consultation with affected public agencies, prior to the completion and approval of the Block Plans.
+- h. the precise locations of natural and cultural heritage features of the area, including Built Heritage Resources and potential Archaeological Resources and proposed approaches to conservation and/or enhancement; - i. the precise location of any parks, open spaces, Schools fire stations, community centres, and libraries; - j. the proposed implementation of sustainable development policies as contained in subsections 3.1 and 3.3 of this Plan; - k. phasing of Development; and - evaluation of opportunities for coordination with Environmental Assessment processes for roads and Infrastructure that are subject to the Environmental Assessment Act. - 5.1.1.16 That pursuant to the preparation of Block Plans, it is the intent of this Plan that the required work to address specific ecological and environmental concerns be completed by landowners to the City's satisfaction, in consultation with affected public agencies, prior to the completion and approval of the Block Plans.
 For clarity, Block Plans are to be undertaken by landowners and approved by Council. - 5.1.1.17 That the City shall establish the specific requirements for the studies required to address the specific concerns of the Block Plan area in consultation with development proponents and public agencies with an interest in the lands prior to the commencement of the Block Plan process.
 The costs associated with these studies and the preparation of Block Plan shall be shared equitably among benefitting landowners on a pro-rata basis.
-Benefitting landowners who choose not to participate in the preparation of the Block Plan but subsequently wish to develop their lands will be required to make a financial contribution to the costs of preparing the Block Plan based on their pro-rata share. - 5.1.1.18 To require comprehensive landowner agreements to implement the financial requirements for growth related infrastructure and community services are provided without adverse impact on the City's financial capability.
-This may require front-end financing agreements to advance the timing for the required infrastructure, to address any acceleration in associated costs, and to implement a fair and equitable sharing of the costs of providing the required infrastructure and community facilities. - 5.1.1.19 To be satisfied of the following when considering approval of a Block Plan: - a. capital costs associated with the infrastructure and community facilities required for the development shall not adversely affect the City's budget;
+Benefitting landowners who choose not to participate in the preparation of the Block Plan but subsequently wish to develop their lands will be required to make a financial contribution to the costs of preparing the Block Plan based on their pro-rata share. - 5.1.1.18 To require comprehensive landowner agreements to implement the financial requirements for growth related Infrastructure and community services so that they are provided without adverse impact on the City's financial capability.
+This may require front-end financing agreements to advance the timing for the required Infrastructure, to address any acceleration in associated costs, and to implement a fair and equitable sharing of the costs of providing the required Infrastructure, parks and Community Facilities. - 5.1.1.19 To be satisfied of the following when considering approval of a Block Plan: - a. capital costs associated with the Infrastructure and Community Facilities required for the Development shall not adversely affect the City's budget;